 If you live in a place where water moccasins are found, it helps to know how to distinguish them from non-venomous snakes.
 Some ways to tell them apart include:

 - Swimming Style – Unlike the brown water snake, Nerodia taxispilota – another snake that’s commonly mistaken for a water moccasin – the cottonmouth snake’s whole body stays at the top of the water while swimming.
 Other water snakes, including the brown water snake, keep most of their bodies below the water while in motion, and only their heads show when not moving.

 - Pupils – Non-venomous water snakes have round pupils.
-Water moccasins and other venomous water snakes, on the other hand, have vertical pupils that look similar to a cat’s.
+Water moccasins, on the other hand, have vertical pupils that look similar to a cat’s.